Moving school

 • If your child is transferring from a previous school and you're worried that he/she may have issues, contact the head of year at the school before the end of the summer term so they are aware

-• the new school may be further away and inconvenient and expensive to get to
+• Is the new school further away and inconvenient and what will the travel arrangements be?

-• could the problem be resolved with the input of the governors and LA?
+• Could the bullying at the current school be resolved with the input of the governors and LA?

 Further resources